brettvac/Litevidembed/README.md

 Instead, Lite Video Embed replaces iframes with facades—static preview images that look like the video but don't load any heavy resources.
 The actual video only loads when the user clicks on it, improving speed, SEO, and user experience.

 ## Installation
-1. Just download the plugin and install it using the extensions manager.
-Alternatively, you can install from Web [by using this direct link](https://github.com/brettvac/Litevidembed/releases/download/1.0/litevidembed.zip)
+1. Go to the extensions manager and install from Web by using this direct link:[https://github.com/brettvac/Litevidembed/releases/latest/download/plg_content_litevidembed.zip](https://github.com/brettvac/Litevidembed/releases/latest/download/plg_content_litevidembed.zip)
 2. You will then need to Activate it in Extensions > Plugins.

 ## How To Use Lite Video Embed
 Add a simple shortcode to your content.

-For YouTube, use the syntax `{youtube}VIDEO_ID{/youtube}`
+- For YouTube, use the syntax `{youtube}VIDEO_ID{/youtube}`

-For vimeo videos, simply use `{lite-vimeo}VIDEO_ID{/lite-vimeo}`
+- For vimeo videos, simply use `{lite-vimeo}VIDEO_ID{/lite-vimeo}`

 To set the embed width in pixels, use `|WIDTH`.
 The width must be numeric and less than 720px; otherwise, the default width (up to 720px, based on the container) is used.
 Example usage to set width:
 - `{youtube}https://www.youtube.com/watch?v=VIDEO_ID|300{/youtube}`

+## Supported video sites:
+- YouTube
+- Vimeo

 ### Supported video IDs
 Use any of the following video IDs in your shortcodes.